 Is Far-Infrared Radiative Heating Safe?

-Radiation is the transmission of energy via waves of photons(small energy packets/bundles).
 The shorter and more frequent the waves are the more total energy they contain!
 In contrast the longer and less frequent the waves are the less energy they contain.
 This is clearly demonstrated by the below picture of the electromagnetic spectrum.

 On the right side you have the shorter more energy intensive waves or ionizing radiation such as Gamma rays and X-rays.
 These rays hold sufficient energy to remove electrons from atoms creating charged ions and free radicals, which can lead to a large range of health complications by instigating a large diversity of chemical reactions.

 On the other hand, you have non ionizing long wavelengths such as Infrared, Microwaves, and Radiowaves.
 As well as UV rays which lie in the intermediary between the two with shorter wavelength UV being capable of instigating chemical reactions whereas longer wavelength UV cannot.
-However, for our day to day lives what’s most important is understanding the radiative waves we are exposed to on the most frequent basis.
+However, for our day to day lives what’s most important is understanding the types of radiative waves we are exposed to on the most frequent basis.
 Those being the waves emitted from the sun.

 The Sun’s Radiation